KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

             text: 'Recent Interview with Sunny Lu.'
   -
     type: paragraph
-  -
-    type: paragraph
     content:
       -
         type: text
         text: 'Sunny Lu''s ultimate vision and use-case for VeChain is to utilize the blockchain to record positive actions that people take and reward them in return.
-Things like cleaning the ocean, reducing carbon emissions, and helping the world in other ways will reward people and thus create a positive feedback loop that could resonate across the globe.'
+Things like cleaning the ocean, reducing carbon emissions, and helping the world in other ways will reward people and create a positive feedback loop that could resonate across the globe.'
   -
     type: paragraph
     content: